IIIF/training/europeana/edm/Europeana_Sandbox.md

 * Wait 15 minutes to ‘view published records’

 ## Try for yourself!
-* Instructions: follow the indicated steps
+* Instructions: follow the steps indicated above
 * Fiona & Lianne are available for questions
 * 20 minutes